Dolidodzik/cycling-tracker/README.md

 -Backend - it will be responsible for authentication of private frontend, and get live coordinates, save them in DB, and host public API of my current trip/history of my trips.
 It will be built with Django + DRF.

 -Website (public frontend) frontend bulit around public data taken from backend API.
+It will be built with React.